therakib7/propovoice/README.md

 ## Changes
 - You need to change NCPI Project to your plugin name
-- You need to change ncpi to your plugin slug
+- You need to change ndpv to your plugin slug
 - Set name space composer.json psr-4 to tour unique namespace for the app folder
 ```json
 {